-First, go read about the Canada Learning Bond over at the HDSRC web site, to find out if you are actually eligible to apply for this grant.
-My son is born late enough to qualify and I receive the Family Allowance cheque (for now), and those are the two major criteria to be able to even apply for the grant.
+First, go read about the Canada Learning Bond over at the HDSRC website to find out if you can apply for this grant.
+My son is born late enough to qualify, and I receive the Canada Child Benefit (CCB) (for now), and those are the two primary criteria to be able to even apply for the grant.

-Since I was at my TD branch attempting to extricate money from existing RESPs I decided to ask about the CLB for my son.
-Yes the rep had heard about this program, however, at TD there is yet another interesting wrinkle added to the equation (interesting because it is a wrinkle that causes me to get wrinkles, sort of recursive), I must open a separate RESP account and the account is a GIC only account.
+Since I was at my TD branch attempting to extricate money from existing RESPs, I decided to ask about the CLB for my son.
+Yes, the rep had heard about this program; however, at TD, there is yet another exciting wrinkle added to the equation (interesting because it is a wrinkle that causes me to get wrinkles, recursive), I must open a separate RESP account, and the account is a GIC only account.

-TD’s view of the Canada Learning Bond is explained here, however, to get the CLB I had to open a separate Family Term RESP account, which only allows me to purchase GICs to get the CLB.
-Now I don’t really have a big issue with this (except that another 2 trees died printing out various forms to create the account), but I just have to wonder out loud why?
+This is TD’s view of the Canada Learning Bond.
+However, to get the CLB, I had to open a separate Family Term RESP account, which only allows me to purchase GICs to get the CLB.
+Now I don’t have a big issue with this (except that another two trees died printing out various forms to create the account), but I have to wonder out loud why?

-Was this a clever ploy by the rep I was dealing with it to have me open yet another account (and possibly get her a bonus)?
-Maybe, I don’t think so, this sounds hair brained enough to be a bank policy, but if anyone knows of a possible explanation as to why this was so, I would love to hear it.
+Was this a clever ploy by the rep I was dealing with to have me open yet another account (and possibly get her a bonus)?
+Maybe, I don’t think this sounds hair-brained enough to be a bank policy, but if anyone knows of a possible explanation for why this was so, I would love to hear it.

 Epilogue: No, the account showed my son had no Canada Learning Bond Eligibility, and now I have a GIC RESP account with zero balance.

 - Pro Literacy did a guest post about RESP’s in general and CLB’s in specifc.